 When an MQTT client is trying to subscribe to a topic, it sends a SUBSCRIBE packet that, among other information, also includes a wanted QoS level.
+Read our ultimate guide to learn what MQTT packet is.
 The broker, in turn, answers this request with a SUBACK packet and specifies a corresponding return code to confirm the subscription (including the QoS level).

 When an MQTT client wants to publish a message to a topic, it sends a PUBLISH packet specifying the desired QoS level.

 Now that we better understand MQTT QoS, let’s learn more about the different QoS levels and what they mean.

 There are three levels to note in MQTT QoS: 0, 1, 2.
 We’ve summarized what each level means below: